Flights to Amsterdam for Sightseeing

 Dam Square is a bustling plaza and a hub of activity for both tourists arriving on cheap flights to Amsterdam and locals with several shops, restaurants and coffee shops surrounding the square.
 The area around the plaza is also the location of several sights worth seeing including the New Church, National Monument and 17th century grand Royal Palace.

-After all that sightseeing, you'll probably fancy some time to sit down and relax - there is no better place to do that than Vondelpark.
-This park is the largest city park in Amsterdam so book a cheap flight and join the millions of visitors that are planning to visit this year.
+After all that sightseeing you'll probably fancy some time to sit down and relax.
+There is no better place to do that than Vondelpark, the largest city park in Amsterdam.
 Locals enjoy walking their dogs through the park or going jogging; you could take a relaxing stroll or hire some rollerblades and zoom through the green and lush surroundings.
 The park often holds open-air concerts and has several streets vendors serving coffee and delicious pancakes.

 Shopping in Amsterdam